ARMmbed/mbed-os-5-docs/docs/build_tools/offline.md

 ## GCC ARM Embedded

-Please note, changing the compiler toolchain introduces many degrees of freedom in the system; these differences include the translation of C/C++ code to assembly code, the link time optimizations, differences because of the implementations of the C standard libraries, and differences based on compile and link options.
-It also makes it a lot harder to share code and questions with other developers, as the context needs to be shared too!

-Whilst we support exporting your project and the libraries to an alternate toolchain, we cannot guarantee the same consistency as using the mbed Online Compiler.
-We will do our best to maintain the exported libraries, project file and makefiles, but please understand we can not cover all cases, combinations or provide support for use of these alternate tools themselves!

 [[https://launchpad.net/gcc-arm-embedded/|GNU Tools for ARM Embedded Processors]]  is one of the external offline toolchains supported by the mbed platform.